Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 **b) SQL Server Authentication \[advanced only\]**

 This is the easiest option when the application and databases will be residing on *different* servers across the network.
-In this case, choose "SQL Server Authentication" and provide a SQL Server Login that has Database Owner (DB-Owner) permissions -- e.g. the built in System Administrator (SA) account.
-The installer will use this DB-Owner account to create the database objects, and SpiraPlan® will use a special login (called SpiraPlan by default) for normal application operations.
+In this case, choose "SQL Server Authentication" and provide a SQL Server Login that has full sysadmin permissions -- e.g. the built in System Administrator (SA) account.
+The installer will use this sysadmin account to create the database objects, and SpiraPlan® will use a special login (called SpiraPlan by default) for normal application operations.

 **Setting the Correct Server Instance**